textpattern/textpattern.github.io/administration/diagnostics-panel.md

 class="warning">The following PHP functions (which may be necessary to run Textpattern) are disabled on your server...</span>.

 If so, compare the indicated functions with those in the table below to see if any match and thus need enabled.

 ### Functions used by Textpattern

 The following functions are used by Textpattern.
 If your diagnostics reports any of these as *disabled*, you need to get in touch with your web server administrator or web host and explain why you need them turned on (for your Textpattern site to work).
 Point them to this page, if you want.
 If they won't help you, find a more suitable web host, because there is no real reason to disable these functions.

-notextile.

 <div class="tabular-data" itemscope itemtype="http://schema.org/Table">

   Name                   Use
   ---------------------- ----------------------------------------------------------------------------------------------------------------------------------------
   apache_get_modules   Helps determine whether clean urls could be used at setup, and for diagnostics info.